projectrepo2003/Autism-Spectrum-Disorder-Prediction/README.md

 6. **Evaluation:** Uses accuracy_score, classification_report, and confusion_matrix to evaluate model performance.
 7. **Model Persistence:** Trains final model and saves it with pickle for later inference.

+## How to run
+1. Open AutismPrediction.ipynb in Jupyter Lab / Jupyter Notebook / Google Colab.
+2. Update the dataset path if necessary (default in notebook: drive/MyDrive/train.csv).
+3. Run the notebook cells in order.
+The notebook is organized to run step-by-step from imports → EDA → preprocessing → training → evaluation → save model.